chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

     ...
 ```

-With the session initialised, add an `Evaluate` method that takes a `string` expression and returns a `Result<string, string>` of either the compilation error or value.
+With the session initialised, add an `Evaluate` method that takes a `string` expression and returns a `Result<string, string>` of either the compilation error(s) or evaluation result.

 ``` fsharp
     member this.Evaluate(expression: string) =